abhi24gy/Solar-Calculator/README.md

   Home page.
 General information about the project

   #### 2. project page
   Calculator page.
 Not fully developed.
-Python

   #### 3. Components page
   Information page.
 Information about On-grid and Off-grid Solar system